The 10 Best Portable Generators

 video play icon

-This wiki has been updated 36 times since it was first published in May of 2015.
+This wiki has been updated 40 times since it was first published in May of 2015.
 Not only can a portable generator supply power for your next camping trip or tailgating party, but having one handy will also ensure that you’re prepared for a potential outage in your neighborhood, as most of these units are capable of keeping essential equipment running for days until service is restored.
 Our picks ensure that you’ll always have a reliable source of backup power on-hand.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Generac iQ3500